 Dominic Engels-Tereshka — the charismatic shit-talker and BMX lifer known to many simply as DBZ — died on December 22, 2014.
 He struggled with depression, mental health issues, and drug abuse all his life.
 It was not his first suicide attempt.

-Dominic was a punk-rock idealist who believed in nothing but truth.
+Dominic was a punk-rock idealist who believed in nothing but brutal, honest truth.
 His cynicism fueled a sense of humor and a cackling laugh that were somehow life-affirming in their profanity.
 He was educated, articulate, and brilliantly perceptive, but his favorite target of mockery was himself.
 He was generous even though he was penniless.
 He watched BMX videos, kept his bike tuned like a Swiss watch, and updated parts constantly, even though he hadn’t really ridden in 15 years.
 He was a tattooed goth, but his mysterious British accent could charm the pants off your grandmother.
 His cross-dressing alter ego was named Dorothy.

 The film “E.T.” sparked Dominic's lifelong passion for BMX, and through street riding, he was able to make sense of the chaotic urban landscape that he found so oppressive.